mitchellbpowell/website/p/odds-and-ends.markdown

 The result of this is that certain language self-study courses, originally used for government officials, are allowed to circulate freely on the internet.
 An example is the [Hebrew course](https://fsi-languages.yojik.eu/languages/FSI/fsi-hebrew.html), which I found very useful back in my Hebrew-studying days.
 They are not trendy, or beautiful, or complete -- they consist of a text which introduces simple conversations in the language, and a set of tapes, along with instructions on how to study.
 But if the Hebrew text is any indication, they really do help with grasping the very basics of a language when you're starting.

+# Gesenius, Wilhelm

+Wilhelm Gesenius was -- I am probably quoting someone who I can't remember any more verbatim -- the father of biblical Hebrew lexicography.
+He produced a celebrated grammar of biblical Hebrew in 1813, which continued to go through various editions during his life.
+Strikingly for such an early academic work in a well-studied field, his _Grammar_ continues to be used in contemporary academic settings despite the publication of a number of other worthy grammars since.

 # GitHub tutorial

 (2020-11-5) I recently started keeping track of my website on GitHub ([here](https://github.com/mitchellbpowell/website)), and getting up and running was made easier by a nifty [tutorial](https://product.hubspot.com/blog/git-and-github-tutorial-for-beginners) produced by Meghan Nelson.

+# Gregg shorthand

+In 1888, Robert Gregg invented a nifty way to write things down really, really fast.
+Even if you don't want to learn the whole system, you could learn the way to write some common words in it.
+If you find yourself needing to take notes while people talk frequently, it's very helpful.
+See [Wikipedia's article](https://en.wikipedia.org/wiki/Gregg_shorthand) on it, and a sample [here](https://en.wikipedia.org/wiki/Gregg_shorthand#/media/File:Gregg_shorthand_A_Christmas_Carol.jpg).

+# HyperCard

+[HyperCard](https://en.wikipedia.org/wiki/HyperCard) was a really neat program that used to ship on Mac computers, but now it is gone.
+There's an interesting [conspiracy theory](https://apple.slashdot.org/story/11/11/30/1720214/why-was-hypercard-killed) about it.
+Thanks to growing up with a couple 1983 Macs in the house, I got to experience HyperCard before we had the internet in the house.
+You could make little objects move about, and factor numbers, and produce lists of prime numbers, or what have you.
+Kids today don't have that chance.
+Rest in peace, HyperCard.

 # Jaynes, Julian